 Note: A maximum of eight coded keys can be programmed to your vehicle.
-All eight can be integrated keyhead transmitters.
+Only four of these eight can be integrated keyhead transmitters.

-You can program your own integrated keyhead transmitter or standard SecuriLock coded keys to your vehicle.
-This procedure will program both the engine immobilizer keycode and the remote entry portion of the remote control to your vehicle
+You can program your own integrated keyhead transmitters or standard SecuriLock® coded keys to your vehicle.
+This procedure will program both the engine immobilizer key code and the remote entry portion of the remote control to your vehicle.

-Only use integrated keyhead transmitters or standard SecuriLock keys.
+Only use integrated keyhead transmitters or standard SecuriLock® keys.